Death of Edgar Allan Poe: Burial and reburial

 On November 17, 1875, Poe was reburied with a new monument.
 The remains of his wife, Virginia, and mother-in-law, Maria, are also interred there.

-Poe is buried on the grounds of Westminster Hall and Burying Ground, now part of the University of Maryland School of Law in Baltimore.
-Even after his death, he created controversy and mystery.

-Poe was initially buried in an unmarked grave towards the rear corner of the churchyard near his grandfather, David Poe, Sr. A headstone of white Italian marble had been paid for by Neilson Poe who hired Hugh Sisson the "Marble King of Baltimore", whose superior work was found throughout the city.
-In a bizarre accident, a train derailed and plowed through the stone mason's yard pulverizing the headstone before it could be delivered.
+Poe was initially buried in an unmarked grave towards the rear corner of the churchyard near his grandfather, David Poe, Sr. A headstone of white Italian marble had been paid for by Neilson Poe who hired Hugh Sisson, whose work was found throughout the city.
+A train derailed and plowed through the stone mason's yard, pulverizing the headstone before it could be delivered.
 Lacking funds for a new monument, Poe's grave was marked with a sandstone block that read simply "No. 80".

 In 1873, Southern poet Paul Hamilton Hayne visited Poe's grave and published a newspaper article decrying its poor condition and suggesting a better monument.
 Sara Sigourney Rice, a Baltimore schoolteacher, took advantage of renewed interest in Poe's grave site and personally solicited for funds.
-Many in Baltimore and throughout the U.S. contributed.
-The new monument was designed by architect George A. Frederick and again made by stone mason Hugh Sisson.
-It included a medallion image of Poe by artist Adalbert J. Volck.
-All three men were from Baltimore.
-The total cost of the monument amounted to slightly more than $1,500 ($39,700 in 2023 dollars).
+Many in Baltimore and throughout the United States contributed.
+The new monument was designed by Baltimore architect George A. Frederick and again made by stone mason Sisson.
+It included a medallion image of Poe by Baltimore artist Adalbert J. Volck.
+The total cost of the monument amounted to slightly more than $1,500 ($63,300 in current value, as of March 2026).

-Poe was reburied on October 1, 1875, at a new location close to the front of the church.
+Poe was reburied on October 1, 1875, at a new location close to the front of Westminster church.
 A celebration was held at the dedication of the new tomb on November 17.
-His original burial spot was marked with a large stone donated by Orin C. Painter, though it was originally placed in the wrong spot.
+Poe's original burial spot was marked with a large stone donated by Orin C. Painter, though it was originally placed in the wrong spot.
 Attendees included Neilson Poe, who gave a speech and called his cousin "one of the best hearted men that ever lived", as well as Snodgrass, Nathan C. Brooks and John Hill Hewitt.
 Though several leading poets were invited to the ceremony, Walt Whitman was the only one to attend.
 Alfred Tennyson contributed a poem which was read at the ceremony: